awhittle3/WebGL_Intro_3/README.md

 Open [index.html](./html/index.html) in the src folder with your browser.

-You can upload an .obj file to view using the [.obj viewer tab](./html/example03.html).

 ## Following the source code

 The slides can be found [here](https://docs.google.com/presentation/d/1G0oI4RSXu9bhvVO_9nfJg-OdxvJwjYsFNBdAQPhrhP0/edit?usp=sharing).